SvenAelterman/DevCamp/Presentation/Data-Platform/README.md

 9. From SSMS connect to a local SQL Server with the demo database.
 10. For instance you can use Adventureworks demo database: http://msftdbprodsamples.codeplex.com.
-11. Right click on the database and choose Tasks -> "Deploy Database to Windows Azure SQL Database...".
+11. Right-click on the database and choose Tasks -> "Deploy Database to Windows Azure SQL Database...".
 This is a very short wizard which will deploy the whole thing to Azure!

 > **Speaking point:** The tool [SQL Azure Migration Wizard](http://sqlazuremw.codeplex.com) is an amazing tool to analyze databases for compatibility with Azure!

 12. Using SSMS open up the database in Azure!

 <a name="Demo3"></a>
-## Demo 3) DAC Deployment From SQL Server Management Studio ##
+## Demo 3) DAC Deployment from SQL Server Management Studio ##

 Use SSMS to deploy DAC pack to previously provisioned database server.